 Love Language Test

 This self-report measure is designed to clarify interpersonal preferences for giving and receiving affection in close relationships.
-The Love Language Test uses paired-choice items to identify which expressions of care the respondent tends to value most.
-It is attributed to Susan S. Hendrick and Clyde Hendrick.
+Attributed to Susan S. Hendrick and Clyde Hendrick, the Love Language Test uses paired-choice items to identify which expressions of care the respondent tends to value most.
+It is widely used in relationship counseling, couples therapy, and personal development contexts as a practical, accessible tool for improving emotional communication and deepening mutual understanding between partners.

 Author: Clyde Hendrick, Susan S. Hendrick